Frequently Asked Questions

 Second, outgoing voice streams:

-The component needs to be attached to the same GameObject as the
+A component attached to the same GameObject as the

 PhotonVoiceCreated Unity message.